damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

    * Indicate what applicants need to provide with their application.
 By default, this will include their resumé, a cover letter, but it may also include qualifying questions such as "What timezone are you in?".
    * Get one of the admins (People Ops and CEO) to "Publish" the job, and follow the links to the application form (you will need this URL).
    * Add the URL to the application form into the merge request for the `data/jobs.yml` file.
- 1. As soon as the new job description / posting is live on our website, consider your available [advertising methods](#job-advertising) below.
+ 1. As soon as the new job description / posting is live on our website, announce it on the team call, in the #general chat channel, and via Twitter.
+Also consider your additional available [advertising methods](#job-advertising) below.

+## Advertising the job
 <a name="job-advertising"></a>
-## Advertising the job

-_Always_ advertise the job through the following means:
+**Always** advertise the job through the following means:

-1. "Soft” referral, e.g. all GitLab staff post link to jobs site on their LinkedIn profiles.
+1. Announce it on team call, and on the #general chat channel.
 1. Tweet the new job posting.
+1. "Soft” referral, e.g. encourage all GitLab team members to post links to the jobs site on their LinkedIn profiles.
 1. Use the [Workable Clipper](http://resources.workable.com/the-workable-clipper) to help source candidates directly from LinkedIn, and  familiarize yourself with the Workable environment, work flow, features, and support desk.

-_Consider_ advertising the job through the following means:

-List on:

-1. [Hacker News](https://news.ycombinator.com/ask): On the first of the month, include a note for GitLab in the Hacker News thread of "Who's Hiring".
+Every first of the month, People Ops announces that we are hiring on [Hacker News](https://news.ycombinator.com/ask)'s "Who's Hiring"  thread.
 Template text:

    > REMOTE ONLY - GitLab
    >